 Part of the mission of Adobe Summit and of our new site is to help other brands who are also adapting to this new paradigm.
 Summit is a hub for the best content on managing digital transformation for the enterprise, delivering great digital experiences and even tips and tricks for Adobe solutions from leaders across industries.
-Last week, we have made the critical decision to pivot Adobe’s in-person events to a virtual format for the rest of 2020, including Adobe MAX on October 19.
+Last week, we have made the critical decision to pivot Adobe’s in-person events to a virtual format for the rest of 2020, including Adobe MAX from October 20 to 22.
 This decision is a reflection of our ongoing commitment to continue to protect the health and wellbeing of our employees, customers, partners and communities.

 At Adobe, events are always exciting opportunities to showcase our innovation, to be inspired, network, and learn from one another.
 As we pivot to virtual events, we intend to continue optimising these experiences and over time build content based on insights about what our viewers find most compelling.
 It’s just going to keep getting better, and that’s the most exciting thing.

 Alex Amado is VP of experience marketing at Adobe.